 Measuring VOI can often be difficult when it comes to corporate wellbeing programmes.
 From our studies and many programmes we have implemented, a programme that is customised to suit specific employee goals and needs is much easier to measure the VOI.
-Implementing a tailored wellness programme in to your organisation results in a more effective approach and helps determine the measurement of VOI.
+Implementing a tailored wellness programme in your organisation results in a more effective approach and helps determine the measurement of VOI.

-Depending on the tailored programme that is created for your company, there are many factors in which can determine the VOI of the wellness programme.
+Depending on the tailored programme that is created for your company, there are many factors which can determine the VOI of the wellness programme.
 The following are some of the most popular VOI measurement factors.

 Improving Company Culture

 When wellness is adapted within a culture and is fed down from the top management, it has a roll-on effect and it helps with promoting the well-being of all employees within the company.
-When management have a strong sense of wellness, this reflects on the culture of the company.
+When management has a strong sense of wellness, this reflects on the culture of the company.
 When a company has a culture of wellness, is can contribute to how productive employees are and how successful the overall company is.
 Measuring the culture of wellness within a company can be done in many ways such as, promoting walking clubs and determining how many employees take part.
 Employees drinking more water or availing of healthy snacks that are provided is also some factors that can be measured.
 All these small changes can help with improving the company’s culture of wellness.